WWE European Championship: Eurocontinental Champions and unification

-The term "Eurocontinenental Champion" is a portmanteau of European and Intercontinental, used to describe wrestlers who held both titles simultaneously.
+The term "Eurocontinental Champion" is a portmanteau of European and Intercontinental, used to describe wrestlers who held both titles simultaneously.
 Three wrestlers accomplished this feat.
 The first was D'Lo Brown, who defeated Mideon for the European title at Fully Loaded in 1999 and two nights later at a Monday Night Raw taping, defeated Jeff Jarrett to win the Intercontinental Championship.
-A month later at SummerSlam Jarrett defeated Brown to win both titles but awarded the European Championship to Mark Henry the following day.
+A month later, at SummerSlam, Jarrett defeated Brown to win both titles but awarded the European Championship to Mark Henry the following day.

-On the February 10, 2000 edition of SmackDown!
-Kurt Angle defeated Val Venis for the European Championship.
+On the February 10, 2000 edition of SmackDown!, Kurt Angle defeated Val Venis for the European Championship.
 Seventeen days later, at No Way Out, Angle defeated Chris Jericho for the Intercontinental Championship and became the third Eurocontinental Champion.
-Angle held the titles until WrestleMania 2000, when he faced Jericho and Chris Benoit in a three-way dance for both titles.
+Angle held the titles until WrestleMania 2000, when he faced Jericho and Chris Benoit in a two-fall triple threat match for both titles.
 In a rarity, Angle lost both of his championships without being pinned or forced to submit; Benoit defeated Jericho in the first fall for the Intercontinental Championship and Jericho defeated Benoit in the second fall to take the European Championship.

 In May 2002, the WWF was renamed to WWE and the title was renamed accordingly, though the physical belt was not updated to reflect the name change.
-The title was then unified with the WWE Intercontinental Championship in a ladder match on the July 22, 2002 episode of Raw, when Intercontinental Champion Rob Van Dam defeated European Champion Jeff Hardy.
+The title was then unified with the WWE Intercontinental Championship in a ladder match on the July 22, 2002 episode of Raw, when Intercontinental Champion Rob Van Dam defeated European Champion Jeff Hardy, with Hardy being recognized as the final European Champion.

 Reigns

 The British Bulldog was the inaugural champion, and had the longest title reign at 206 days.
 William Regal and D'Lo Brown both had the most title reigns, each holding it four times.
-Jeff Hardy was the youngest champion at 24, while Diamond Dallas Page was the oldest champion at 46.
-Jeff Hardy was the final champion.
-The title was retired on the July 22, 2002 episode of Monday Night Raw when WWE Intercontinental Champion Rob Van Dam defeated European Champion Jeff Hardy in a ladder match to unify the European title into the Intercontinental title.
+Final champion Jeff Hardy was the youngest to win it, doing so at the age of 24, while Diamond Dallas Page was the oldest champion, winning the title at 45 years old.
+The title was retired on the July 22, 2002 episode of Monday Night Raw when Rob Van Dam defeated Hardy in a ladder match to unify the European Championship into the Intercontinental Championship.